 It’s important to understand, though, that lisinopril is NOT naturally found within your body.

-You can compare this to hormones which ARE found natively in your body, such as thyroxine (another name for T4) or sex hormones such as estrogen/progesterone.
+You can compare this to hormones that are found natively in your body, such as thyroxine (another name for T4), or sex hormones such as estrogen/progesterone.

 When you take these hormones (medications), your body knows exactly what to do with them, it knows how to process them, and it knows how to eliminate them.